ferrucc-io/ferruccio/content/posts/eyes.md

 Our eyes are a also a limited mechanical tool.

-The world is the same regardless of the flaws of the tools we use to perceive it.
+The world though is the same regardless of the flaws of the tools we use to perceive it.

 This sounds like stoner talk, but has broad implications.